McLaren Senna: Senna GTR LM

 McLaren, specifically its Special Operations department, officially unveiled the Senna GTR LM, the road-legal iteration of the track-only Senna GTR, online on September 17, 2020.
 It is not to be confused with the standard Senna LM.
-Only five units have been made, and each has a unique paint scheme reflecting the five McLaren F1 GTRs at the 1995 24 Hours of Le Mans.
+Five units have been made, and each has a unique paint scheme reflecting the five McLaren F1 GTRs at the 1995 24 Hours of Le Mans.
 All have been sold: two to a customer in the US, two to a customer in Spain, and one to a customer in the United Kingdom.
 The cars were made to celebrate the 25th anniversary of McLaren's win at LeMans.
 They feature OZ Racing carbon fiber wheels and have the same bodywork as the Senna GTR.
 Power has been increased to 833 hp, higher than any other Senna variant to date.
 Power is 20 PS more than a base Senna GTR.
 The redline is also increased from 8250 rpm up to 9000 rpm.